 Computer-Assisted Instructional Packages (CAIs)

 The HPEC features hundreds of health-related CAI programs and interactive multimedia discs.
-Our staff works closely with students, ensuring their awareness of these resources, especially our materials on in preparation for licensing or certification exams.
+Our staff works closely with students to ensure their awareness of these resources, especially our materials on preparation for licensing or certification exams.
 For a complete list of CAIs, download our CAI Score Booklet (PDF) CAI Score Booklet (PDF), which allows you to track your progress.

 What CAIs can offer you:

-- Enhanced motivation.
-As you take control of the learning process, you may want to explore new areas of interest and actively seek to broaden your knowledge.
-With CAI, you're challenged to move to higher levels of expertise.
+- Enhanced motivation: As you take control of the learning process, you may want to explore new areas of interest and actively seek to broaden your knowledge.
+With CAIs, you're challenged to move to higher levels of expertise.

 Understanding CAI formats: